twixlyhq/extensions/README.md

 Works similarly to `selectSingleEntry`, but allows to select multiple entries and the returned promise is resolved with an array of selected entries.

-Both `locale` and `contentTypes` options can be used.
+Both `locale` and `itemTypes` options can be used.
 There are two additional
 options:

 - `min` and `max` - numeric values specifying an inclusive range in which the